| Philips CD104 Fixes & Tweaks

 |||||

-As nice as they are Gold plated phono sockets with PTFE insulation WILL NOT reduce any distortion They WILL NOT make the Philips CD104 or ANY CD player sound cleaner or more transparent etc. Those ridiculously overpriced and so called "audiophile grade" cables that you bought from Russ Andrews could now connect your CD 104 to your expensive passive volume control but they WILL NOT make any improvement to the sound
+As nice and practical as they are ~ Gold plated phono sockets with PTFE insulation WILL NOT reduce or introduce any distortion ~ They WILL NOT make the Philips CD104 or ANY CD player sound cleaner or more transparent etc. ~ Those ridiculously overpriced audiophool grade cables that you bought from Russ Andrews or some other flim flam firm could now connect your CD 104 via your passive

 The two TDA1540 14 bit DACs used in the Philips CD104 derive their binary weighted current sources (each one exactly half the value of the previous) for the 10 most significant bits by time division averaging